DevQAC/QA-Portal/qa-portal-angular/SOURCECONTROL.md

 ### Create local feature branch

-Make sure you are in the develop branch of the repository and get the latest changes by running the following commands
+Make sure you are in the development branch of the repository and get the latest changes by running the following commands

 cd {path to repo folder in your local workspace}